Primis1/Obsidian-Vault/finance/Analysis/Volatility & Risk Assessment.md

 - Hurdle rate - benchmark of return which are required for business to do the make a profitable investment.
 I.e, if hurdle rate is 11%, investing into stock with price target of 9% **does not make sense**.
 	- Hurdle rate can be contracted based on personal calculations, it isn't a standard model or formula
 	- CAPM + Size factor + Sector

 ### Concepts:

 #### Risk categories:
-- Market risk - market's sentiments towards industry and how it influences the stock
+- Macro(Environmental)
-- Credit  - risk of default. `Debt-to-Equity, interest coverage`
+	- Credit
-- Liquidity risk - volumes, easiness of buy/sell
+	- Liquidity
-- Operating - risk from business operations
+	- Policies
+- Micro(Industry/Company)
+	- Consumer preferences
+	- Industry innovation/disruption
+	- Management execution
+	- Room to grow

+#### High performance or valuation is essentially borrowed from the future

 ##### Equity & Volatility Risk
 - Historical Volatility - past market fluctuations; calculated by standard deviation